testing-cabal/testtools/doc/for-test-authors.rst

       self.assertEqual("orange", e.bad_value)
       self.assertEqual("Cannot square 'orange', not a number.", str(e))

-Note that this is incompatible with the assertRaises in unittest2 / Python2.7, and that we have no immediate plans it to be so.
+Note that this is incompatible with the ``assertRaises`` in unittest2 and Python2.7, and that we have no immediate plans it to be so.

 assertIn, assertNotIn